fivetwelve/book-search/Answers to technical questions.md

     I would try to understand the data better to improve the fidelity of the results.
 There is a lot of mal-formed data and fields that may or may not be consistent requiring more error-testing.

-    I would add some lazy-loading and toggling between ascending and descending sorting.
-I made some assumptions along the way due to the inconsistency of the data.
-For example, due to the large number of publish_dates (and different date formats),
+    I would add some lazy-loading.
+I also made some assumptions along the way due to the inconsistency of the data.
+For example, due to the large number of publish_dates (and different date formats) which could impact the sorting conditions.

     I would add error-handling for invalid response and empty input (I currently just check there is some input before allowing search to execute).